FRAIL-T: the frailty in major trauma study

 Follow us on twitter @FRAILTstudy

 ISRCTN registration: 10671514

 ‘Frailty’ is a condition that we know can affect people as they get older and means people can be weaker and more vulnerable than they used to be.

 Things that suggest a person may be frail include:

 - Difficulty getting about – slow walking, using a stick or frame

 - Needing help to do everyday tasks

-This study aims to determine if it is possible to accurately assess frailty in the Emergency Department (ED) in patients aged 65 or more admitted with major trauma.
+This study, funded by the Burdett Trust for Nursing, aims to determine if it is possible to accurately assess frailty in the Emergency Department (ED) in patients aged 65 or more admitted with major trauma.
 We are doing this because we do not currently know how common frailty is in the UK major trauma population or whether it is feasible to carry out early frailty assessment in the ED in this patient group.
 This early identification could lead to improved pathways of care that positively impact on health and longer term recovery.

 We also hope to find out if there is a particular measurement tool for frailty in major trauma that more accurately identifies if a patient is frail in the ED.
 Lastly, we would like to find out about what happens to older patients who are admitted to hospital as a result of trauma, and to see how their recovery is progressing 6 months after discharge.